 AltaGas has issued senior unsecured notes in the form of MTNs.
-On April 7, 2016, AltaGas issued \$350 million of MTNs with a coupon rate of 4.12 percent and maturity date of April 7, 2026.
-Details with respect to the issued and outstanding MTNs can be found in Note 13 to AltaGas' consolidated financial statements as at and for the year ended December 31, 2016 filed on SEDAR at www.sedar.com.
+On October 4, 2017, AltaGas issued an aggregate of \$450 million of MTNs consisting of \$200 million of MTNs with a coupon rate of 3.98 percent maturing on October 4, 2027, and \$250 million of MTNs with a coupon rate of 4.99 percent maturing on October 4, 2047.
+Details with respect to the issued and outstanding MTNs can be found in Note 14 to AltaGas' consolidated financial statements as at and for the year ended December 31, 2017 filed on SEDAR at www.sedar.com.
 The MTNs are not listed or quoted on any exchange.